 If you’re looking for more adventure, book a trip with Excursions of Escalante.
-Owens refers to owner Rick Creed as a “slot canyon genius.”
+Owens refers to owner Rick Green as a “slot canyon genius.”
 He knows many off-the-beaten-path slot canyons to get visitors away from the crowds.
-Creed is great at matching skills and abilities to trips, making sure you have just the right amount of fun.
-After spending the day guiding, Creed spends his evenings serving on the local search and rescue team.
+Green is great at matching skills and abilities to trips, making sure you have just the right amount of fun.
+After spending the day guiding, Green spends his evenings serving on the local search and rescue team.
 Book at excursionsofescalante.com.

 Or, head to another hidden gem, Kodachrome Basin State Park.
 This park is filled with brilliantly colored spires and was named by a National Geographic Society expedition in 1948 after the popular color film.
 It’s 20 miles southeast of Bryce Canyon off Hwy.
 12. Panorama Trail, which is 3-6 miles is among the most popular and for good reason for the gorgeous views.

 Best Restaurants in Western Utah